microsoft/AI2BMD/README.md

 ./ai2bmd --download-training-data
 ```

-When it finishes, the current working directory will be populated by the numpy data files (e.g. AA.npz).
+When it finishes, the current working directory will be populated by the numpy data files (*.npz).

 ### AIMD-Chig Dataset